Ludi711/meta-market-showcase/technical-overview.md

 ## Technical Overview

-**The Meta Market** is a Dota 2 virtual stock market platform where users trade heroes as if they were market assets.
-Hero prices are driven by real meta-performance data, allowing users to build portfolios, compete on leaderboards, and test their ability to read changes in the Dota 2 meta.
+**The Meta Market** is a Dota 2 virtual stock market where users trade heroes as market assets.
+Hero prices are updated using real Dota 2 meta-performance data, allowing users to build portfolios, compete on leaderboards, and test how well they can read the meta.

-This repository is a showcase version of the project, focused on explaining the product architecture, data model, feature logic, and technical implementation behind the live application.
+This repository is a showcase version of the live project, highlighting the data pipeline, SQL backend structure, React frontend, and core product logic.

-### Core Concept
+### Tech Stack

-The platform turns Dota 2 heroes into tradeable virtual assets.
-Users can buy and sell heroes, track portfolio performance, compete against other users, and interact with daily/weekly engagement features such as quizzes, predictions, and meta-based challenges.

-The goal was to combine gaming, market mechanics, data engineering, and retention-focused product design into one interactive web application.
+* **Frontend:** React
+* **Backend / Database:** SQL via Supabase
+* **Data Pipeline:** Python
+* **Authentication:** Supabase Auth
+* **External Data:** Dota 2 hero performance data

-### Key Features
+### Core Features

 * Virtual hero trading system
-* Hero price movement based on real Dota 2 meta data
+* Hero price updates based on meta-performance data
 * User portfolios and transaction history
-* Leaderboards and performance rankings
+* Leaderboards and user rankings
-* Stop-loss and take-profit style trading mechanics
+* Stop-loss and take-profit style mechanics
 * Daily and weekly quizzes
 * Prediction events for patches, tournaments, and meta shifts
-* Meta IQ scoring concept to reward users for accurate predictions
+* Meta IQ scoring concept
-* User authentication and persistent account data
-* Supabase-backed database for trades, balances, rankings, and user activity
+* Persistent user accounts and trading activity

 ### Data Pipeline

-The application uses external Dota 2 hero performance data as the basis for market updates.
-A scheduled data pull retrieves hero statistics such as win rate, pick rate, and recent changes in performance.

-This data is transformed into market indicators and used to update hero prices over time.
-The pricing model is designed to reward heroes that are gaining popularity or improving in performance, while heroes falling out of the meta lose value.
+Hero performance data is pulled using Python and transformed into market price signals.

-At a high level, the pipeline follows this structure:
+The pipeline follows this basic flow:

-1. Pull hero performance data from a Dota 2 data source.
+1. Pull Dota 2 hero performance data.
-2. Clean and standardise the incoming hero statistics.
+2. Clean and standardise hero statistics.
-3. Compare current hero performance against recent historical snapshots.
+3. Compare current stats against previous snapshots.
-4. Calculate price movement signals.
+4. Calculate hero price movement.
-5. Store updated hero prices and historical records in Supabase.
+5. Store updated prices and history in Supabase.
-6. Reflect the updated prices across portfolios, leaderboards, and market pages.
+6. Update portfolio values, leaderboards, and market pages.

+The pricing logic is designed to reward heroes gaining popularity or improving in performance, while heroes falling out of the meta lose value.

-### Database Design
+### Backend / SQL Design

-Supabase is used as the backend database and authentication layer.
-The schema is designed around persistent user activity and auditable market transactions.
+The backend is built around SQL tables in Supabase, with a focus on storing auditable user activity and market history.

 Core table areas include:

-* **Users / Profiles** — stores user account metadata, balances, and leaderboard-related fields.
+* **Profiles** — user account metadata, balances, and leaderboard fields.
-* **Heroes / Assets** — stores hero metadata and current market price.
+* **Heroes** — hero metadata and current market price.
-* **Price History** — stores historical hero price snapshots for trend analysis.
+* **Price History** — historical hero price snapshots.
-* **Transactions** — records buy/sell activity, quantity, price, and timestamp.
+* **Transactions** — buy/sell activity, quantity, price, and timestamp.
-* **Portfolios** — tracks user holdings and unrealised portfolio value.
+* **Portfolios** — user holdings and unrealised portfolio value.
-* **Orders / Risk Controls** — supports mechanics such as stop-loss and take-profit logic.
+* **Orders** — stop-loss and take-profit logic.
-* **Quizzes / Predictions** — stores user answers, prediction events, scoring, and Meta IQ inputs.
+* **Quizzes / Predictions** — quiz answers, prediction entries, scoring, and Meta IQ inputs.
-* **Leaderboard Tables / Views** — aggregate portfolio values and performance rankings.
+* **Leaderboards** — ranked user performance based on portfolio value and activity.

-The structure was designed to keep financial-style transactions auditable rather than simply overwriting user balances or holdings.
+The transaction model is designed to avoid simply overwriting balances or holdings, making user activity easier to audit and debug.

 ### Trading Logic

-When a user buys or sells a hero, the application validates the action against the user’s available balance and current holdings.
-Valid trades are recorded as transactions, and the user’s portfolio is updated accordingly.
+When a user buys or sells a hero, the app checks their available balance, current holdings, and the latest hero price.
+Valid trades are written to the transaction table and reflected in the user’s portfolio.

 Portfolio value is calculated from:

-* Current cash balance
+* Cash balance
 * Current hero holdings
-* Latest hero market prices
+* Latest hero prices
 * Realised and unrealised gains/losses

-Additional market mechanics, such as stop-loss and take-profit orders, are designed to make the experience feel closer to a simplified trading platform while remaining lightweight and accessible for casual Dota players.
+Stop-loss and take-profit features add simple trading-style risk controls while keeping the experience accessible for casual Dota players.

-### Engagement Systems

-The platform includes quiz and prediction mechanics to encourage repeat visits beyond simple portfolio checking.

-These systems are intended to support:

-* Daily or weekly user engagement
-* Patch-based predictions
-* Tournament prediction events
-* Hero trend forecasting
-* Meta IQ scoring
-* Future prize or tournament-based competitions

-The prediction framework is designed to be reusable, allowing new events to be created around weekly meta changes, major patches, or professional tournaments.

-### Frontend / Product Design
+### React Frontend

-The frontend is designed as a playful but data-rich gaming dashboard.
-The UI presents market data in a way that feels familiar to both Dota players and users of trading or fantasy sports platforms.
+The frontend is built in React and presents the platform as a lightweight trading dashboard for Dota 2 players.

-Key interface areas include:
+Main interface areas include:

 * Market overview
 * Hero detail pages
 * Portfolio dashboard
 * Transaction history
 * Leaderboard
-* Quiz and prediction pages
+* Quiz pages
+* Prediction event pages
 * Meta IQ / user performance sections

-The design challenge was to make the platform feel fun and game-like while still giving users enough data to make meaningful decisions.
+The UI is designed to feel playful and game-like while still presenting useful trading and performance information.

+### Engagement Features

+The platform includes quizzes and prediction events to encourage repeat visits beyond checking portfolio value.

+These features support:

+* Daily and weekly quizzes
+* Patch-based predictions
+* Tournament prediction events
+* Hero trend forecasting
+* Meta IQ scoring
+* Future prize-based competitions

+The prediction system is designed to be reusable, so new events can be created for patches, tournaments, or weekly meta changes.

-### Technical Skills Demonstrated
+### Skills Demonstrated

 This project demonstrates:

-* Full-stack product thinking
+* React frontend development
+* Python data pipeline development
-* Supabase database design
+* SQL database design
-* Authentication-backed user state
+* Supabase authentication and data storage
-* SQL-based transaction and portfolio modelling
+* Transaction-based portfolio modelling
-* Data pipeline design
-* External API ingestion
+* External API/data ingestion
 * Market-style pricing logic
 * Leaderboard and scoring systems
 * Gamified product design
-* Retention mechanics through quizzes and predictions
-* Building a live, user-facing analytics product from concept to deployment
+* Building and deploying a live user-facing analytics product

 ### Future Improvements